 2. Play up the issue for a few episodes, as the character in question will a) doubt his place with the Bladebreakers, b) threaten to quit, and ultimately c) face the leader of his old team in a battle.

 Season 1 ultimately ended with Tyson becoming the world champion after defeating Tala of the Demolition Boys, despite the fact that it was a team tournament.Season 2 (V-Force) tried to do something different.
 It introduced The Chick named Hiromi/Hilary, who really disliked Tyson.
 She later became an assistant to the team, not taking part in battles herself but assisting the rest in training and helping to hold things together.
 Also, the pacing of the story was far different, as the focus of the story was mainly on the conflict between the Bladebreakers and the Saint Shields, who went from bad guys to reluctant allies, only to prove that Good Is Dumb when failing against the bad guys.
-There was a Tournament Arc at the very end of the season, in which Tyson yet again became the world champion of Beyblade.
+There was also an evil organization who had their mind set on capturing the four sacred bitbeats as well as a Tournament Arc at the very end of the season, in which Tyson yet again became the world champion of Beyblade.
 It changed up the beyblades to use Magnacores, magnets in the center that added a new dynamic.Season 3 (G-Revolution) once again introduced a new part to the beyblades, the Engine Gear, a motor that gave the blades a spin boost in battle.
 It was a return to the Tournament Arc after Tournament Arc format, with one major twist: the Bladebreakers were no longer together.
 Max and Ray went back to their old teams, and Kai, in a The Only One Allowed to Defeat You situation, defected to Tala's team so he could face Tyson.
 The teammates faced off against each other in the various tournaments, but ultimately became allies again for the final Tournament Arc of the series. it also introduced a new main character, Daichi Sumeragi, Boris's new Quirky Miniboss Squad (BEGA), and a whole new kind of beyblade, the Heavy/Hard Metal System, which would serve as the basis for Metal Fight Beyblade.
 Oh yeah...and midway through the first series of tournaments, Tyson was yet again named the world champion.Note that the anime series was adapted from the manga.
 Changes were to be expected such as the length in battles (the manga featured a one-battle-only mode while the anime used the best-out-of-three rounds).
 Furthermore, in the manga, many of the members of other teams were actually lucky if their names were even mentioned while the anime fleshed them out a bit more (to the point of giving 'every single team member' a bit beast and at least featuring them in one battle).
 Finally, the anime included an original final arc, the BEGA tournament one, with new enemies.
 To be fair though, the new enemies were taken from characters that appeared on extra artwork pages of the manga.Years after both the manga and anime concluded, the franchise was revived again in a manga and later anime, Metal Fight Beyblade.
 In 2012, yet another new series was announced: Beyblade Zero G.Now has a subpage for the tabletop game.

 Adaptation Expansion: Some characters in the manga were lucky to even have names.
 The anime went on giving every single team its own set of bit beasts and at least one on-screen battle.
 Some even got to be a major point in each Tournament arc.